 How we can tap into this holiday and Goddess today (for mens and femmes):

-If you identify as butch/dude/masculine, these Goddesses may seem really abstract for you (although you may be able to identify with Baubo.)
-If you just can’t connect, do some journaling work around your feelings on female sexual power.
+Folks who identify as butch/dude/masculine, I realize these Goddesses may seem really abstract for you (although you may identify with Baubo.)
+If you don’t connect but you want to observe, do some journaling work around your feelings on female sexual power.
 What does that phrase mean for you?
 What does it feel like when that energy is in your life, and when it is missing?
 Who in your life represents that for you?